casillajec/pygame-ai/docs/guide.rst

 this entity to move, this is usually done trough an **update** function, in fact, every :py:class:`~.GameObject` has one, but it doesn't do anything.

-This is an example Player with it's update function:
+This is an example Player with its update function:

 .. code-block:: python